cassiancc/Pyrite-Toolkit/README.md

 ```

 ### Resource Pack Path Fixer
 This script (`standalones/rp-path-fixer`) loops through a provided resource pack, replacing broken paths wherever possible.
 At the moment, it replaces spaces with underscores, and converts all textures to lowercase.
+As this is the newest script, it's undergoing active development to make it more usable.

 #### Example Usage
 ```bash